 The message suggests that the accident occurred because the driver was texting on his cell phone and therefore not concentrating.
 It asks users to share the picture if they are against texting while driving.

 The photograph shows a real accident and sadly, the driver indeed died at the scene.
 However, the accident was not recent and there is no evidence to support the claim that it occurred because the driver was texting on his cell phone.
-The accident took place back in July 2005 in Westchester County New York.
+The accident took place back in July 2005 on Route I-287 in New Jersey.
 A July 29, 2005, report in The Record, Bergen County, noted:

 FRANKLIN LAKES – A Westchester County man died Thursday afternoon in a crash on Route 287.Joseph Gianelli, 58 of Irvington, N.Y., was pronounced dead at the scene after his Chevrolet Corvette struck the rear of a tractor-trailer at about 1 p.m., near milepost 65, state police said.

 The truck, operated by Clouis Oquinn Jr., 52, of Virginia, was parked on a northbound shoulder when the Corvette plowed into it.
 Oquinn was not injured, officials said.
 The crash was under investigation Thursday evening.

 The news article makes no mention of cell phone use as a causative factor.
 And the message does not provide any credible sources that confirm the claims that cell phone use was involved.
 Moreover, the photograph has circulated widely in the past with messages that make no mention of texting as a possible cause of the accident.